 When it comes to harassment, people often think only of verbal or physical sexual harassment between people of the opposite gender.
 However, workplace harassment takes on many forms, including offensive jokes, slurs, name-calling, ridicule, offensive pictures, stalking, bullying, cyberbullying, and more.
 Harassers can be bosses, subordinates, co-workers, and even non-employees such as a company vendor.
 The victims of harassment can differ greatly, and they may be targeted due to race, religion, sexual orientation, gender or gender identity, nationality, age, mental capabilities, and physical conditions including pregnancy.

 In addition, staying compliant with anti-harassment law can save manufacturers millions.
 The manufacturing industry ranks third out of twenty industries for total sexual harassment charges filed, at almost 12%.
-In 2018, more than 13,000 allegations of harassment were made, according to the Equal Employment Opportunity Commission (EEOC).
+Although Equal Employment Opportunity Commission (EEOC) data is not yet available for 2019, more than 13,000 allegations of harassment were made in 2018, the most on record since 2004 (though significantly less than pre-2000s data).
 Some of the biggest cases and largest awards were in California and were not due to sexual harassment; a quick internet search uncovers numerous cases, including: